DanielJDufour/snap-bbox/README.md

 ## advanced precise mode
 If you require the highest level of precision, you can use snap-bbox in "precise" mode.
 Precise mode avoids floating point arithmetic issues.
-When using precise mode, all numbers must be passed in as numerical strings and all qoutput numbers will be represented as strings. snap-bbox uses [preciso](https://github.com/DanielJDufour/preciso) for precise numerical computations.
+When using precise mode, all numbers must be passed in as numerical strings and all output numbers will be represented as strings. snap-bbox uses [preciso](https://github.com/DanielJDufour/preciso) for precise numerical computations.
 ```js